Lionsberg/lionsberg-wiki/README.md

 ## Lionsberg System Design
 - [[Core Documents]] - A place where you can find the [[Provisional Declaration]], [[Provisional Structure]] and [[Provisional Code]] that we are striving to act out and improve.
 - [[The Way]] - A place of concepts, ideas, process, and culture that lay out a Way of being and doing together.
-- [[Integrated Delivery Guide]] - a subsection of the Way document focused on the Lionsberg Integrated Delivery System.
+- [[Lionsberg Integrated Delivery Guide]] - a subsection of the Way document focused on the Lionsberg Integrated Delivery System.

 ## Requests For Guidance
 - [[Requests For Guidance]]